 Documentation: Candidates must provide a curriculum vitae or exhaustive resume that documents such experience, and any other supporting documentation as needed to establish substantial, ongoing, and robust performance of TAM.
 Candidates' documentation must include an estimate of the number of TAM cases the candidate has worked on during each professional experience.
 Examples of supporting documentation can include that which substantiates involvement in organizational or community-based threat assessment teams, documentation about threat assessment team meetings attended, letters of verification of professional duties from employers or professional peers, or other materials which substantiate the candidate’s experience.

-In order to qualify for approval, an individual must:
+In order to be eligible to sit for the CTM examination, an individual must: